CODE-SUBMIT/Room_Layout_Suggestion/README.md

 ![tatami-1](tatami1.jpg)

-Tatami Layout and Study room recommendation will be predicted soon.
+The Study room recommendation will be predicted soon.

 Please contact deepearthgo@gmail.com if have any questions.